Scream Aim Fire (song)

 "Scream Aim Fire" is a song by Welsh heavy metal band Bullet for My Valentine.
-The first single from their second album, Scream Aim Fire, the song was released on the American iTunes store on 18 December 2007, and has also been released on the band's MySpace profile.
+It was released as the lead single from their second album, Scream Aim Fire on the American iTunes store on 18 December 2007, and has also been released on the band's Myspace profile.
 Featured in the video games Guitar Hero World Tour and non-US versions of Guitar Hero Modern Hits, it is the band's highest charting single worldwide.
 It is also available as downloadable content in the video game Rock Band 3.
-A live version of the song recorded at BBC Radio 1's Live Lounge show was included as a bonus track on deluxe editions of the band's 4th studio album Temper Temper.
+A live version of the song recorded at BBC Radio 1's Live Lounge show was included as a bonus track on deluxe editions of the band's fourth studio album, Temper Temper.

 Music video

 The music video shows the band performing in a warehouse.
 Images of war are displayed on large screens throughout the video, which are parallel to the band.
 The video is purely band performance, cross cut between close ups of singer Matt Tuck, and the performance of the rest of the band.
 The lyrics of the song are about "going to war" as Matt Tuck describes during live shows.
 For example, they scream "over the top" several times in the song, a reference to World War I trench warfare.
-The video was directed by Iranian music video director, Tony Petrossian.
+The video was directed by Tony Petrossian.